you have questions, here’s some answers.

 -

-I require 48 hours’ notice for cancellations or rescheduling.
+I require 24 hours notice for cancellations or rescheduling.
 This helps me hold consistent space for all clients.

 -

-I work out of an office located at 4381 Fraser St Unit 207, in Vancouver, BC.
+On Monday’s, I work out of an office located at 4381 Fraser St Unit 207, in Vancouver, BC.
 This location is easily accessed by public transit (just off of King Edward @ Fraser Street).
 There is plenty of street parking available.

 -

-At this time, the office is accessed by stairs and does not have step-free entry.
+At this time, neither office is accessed by stairs and does not have step-free entry.
 If this creates a barrier for you, please reach out — I’m happy to discuss virtual options or alternatives.

 fit & expectations